shon-developer/visual-studio-code-clone/readme.md

 # work in progress

-## This is my first tailwind css projects at ineuron bootcamp
+## This is my first tailwind css projects at iNeuron bootcamp

 ![screenshot](./images/vs%20code.png)